Table of Contents

 Here’s an example of what an experienced business analyst personal statement should look like:

-An example personal statement for a senior business analyst position that outlines the candidate's experience and core skills.
+An example personal statement for a senior business analyst position that outlines the candidate

 If you have more experience, summarise your most important skills in a few sentences.